Undergraduate Entrepreneurship Minor

 Can I complete both the entrepreneurship collateral and the entrepreneurship minor?

 No. Students will get credit for only one or the other.
-The entrepreneurship collateral is only available to majors within the Haslam College of Business (HCB).
-The entrepreneurship minor is open to students from any major on campus, including HCB majors.
+The entrepreneurship collateral is only available to majors within the Haslam College of Business.
+The entrepreneurship minor is open to students from any major on campus.

 Do entrepreneurship courses have prerequisites?

 This varies by course.
 Please carefully check prerequisites and registration restrictions in the course catalog.
-In general, ENT-designated courses have limited prerequisites to make it easy for a wide variety of majors to take these courses.
+In general, “ENT” designated courses will have ENT 350 – Introduction to Entrepreneurship as a prerequisite, but most have limited prerequisites to make it easy for a wide variety of majors to take these courses.

-How else can I get involved in entrepreneurship at UTK and in Knoxville?
+How else can I get involved in entrepreneurship at UT and in Knoxville?

-Your first stop should be the Anderson Center for Entrepreneurship & Innovation website.
+Your first stop should be the Anderson Center for Entrepreneurship and Innovation website.
 From there, you can find out what is going on here on campus as well as throughout the local area.

 Will a minor in entrepreneurship be valuable even if I’m not planning to start a business shortly after graduation or maybe never?

-Businesses are increasingly looking for entrepreneurs and those with entrepreneurial skills.
-The minor will provide the skills needed to identify opportunities, evaluate their feasibility, and develop a plan to implement the product or service.
-With the Entrepreneurship Minor, you will understand the challenges of financing and marketing an intrapreneurial idea, will develop skills for seeing the big picture, and will bring a skill set to the work place that will allow you to stand out early in your career.
+With the strong trend of technological innovation, businesses are increasingly looking for employees who have the entrepreneurial mindset and can bring entrepreneurial skills to their careers.
+The minor will provide the skills needed to identify opportunities, evaluate their feasibility and develop a plan to implement the product or service.
+With the entrepreneurship minor, you will understand the challenges of financing and marketing an intrapreneurial idea, and you will develop skills for seeing the big picture, bringing that skill set to the workplace and standing out early in your career.

 Undergraduate Collateral in Entrepreneurship

-A three-course collateral in entrepreneurship is offered to Haslam College of Business students majoring in Finance, Human Resource Management, Management, Marketing, and Supply Chain Management.
-Though the collateral is only open to HCB students, the courses are open to any UT Knoxville and UT Institute of Agriculture students.
-These classes provide valuable insight into the challenges an entrepreneur faces, and develop the skills necessary to identify opportunities, construct plans, and start on the value-creation journey.
+A three-course collateral in entrepreneurship is offered to Haslam College of Business students majoring in finance, human resource management, management and marketing.
+Although the collateral is only open to Haslam students, the courses are open to all UT Knoxville and UT Institute of Agriculture students.
+These classes provide valuable insight into the challenges an entrepreneur faces, and help students develop the skills necessary to identify opportunities, construct plans and start on the value-creation journey.

 Entrepreneurship Learning Community